Have You Already Found The Right Pricing Strategy For Your App?

 Yes, such an outcome is possible, which means you need to test different methods of monetization.
 Sooner or later you’ll find your perfect solution… which, by the way, sometimes consists of a cool mix of several options of common pricing strategies.

-Let's discuss in more detail?
+Let's discuss this in more detail?

 Make your pricing mix